hetref/portfolio/README.md

-# Aryan Shinde
+# Aryan Shinde Portfolio

+A modern, responsive portfolio website built with Next.js.

 ## Welcome to my portfolio!

 I've made this portfolio using NextJS, ThreeJS, GSAP, and Framer Motion.
-Do check my portfolio on [`Aryan Shinde`](https://portfolio-hetref.vercel.app/)

-The portfolio is completely mobile-friendly.
-You can view this portfolio on mobile as well as desktop.
+You can check my portfolio at [`aryanshinde.in`](https://www.aryanshinde.in/).
+The portfolio is fully responsive and optimized for both mobile and desktop viewing.

-Connect with me on my Linkedin: [Aryan Shinde](https://www.linkedin.com/in/shindearyan/)
+Connect with me on my LinkedIn: [Aryan Shinde](https://www.linkedin.com/in/shindearyan/)

+## Features

+- Smooth scrolling experience with Lenis
+- Interactive 3D models with Three.js
+- Animated UI elements with Framer Motion
+- Responsive design for all screen sizes
+- Optimized performance and loading

+## Technologies Used

+- Next.js
+- React
+- Three.js
+- Framer Motion
+- Tailwind CSS
+- GSAP for animations
+- Zustand for state management